Boku52500/To-do-list/README.md

 # To-do list project.

-> This is the javaScript project for Microverse.
-In this project, I built a simple to-do list useing HTML, CSS, javaScript and WebPack.
+> This is a simple to-do list app where you can add/remove/edit tasks.
+I built it with HTML, CSS, javaScript and WebPack.

 ## Built With